Love for Sale (Bilal album): Writing and recording

+Production

 The majority of the production was done by Bilal.
 He experimented with recording techniques in the studio, as well as arrangements from jazz and the blues, influenced by Wolf and the bassist-composer Charles Mingus in particular.
 According to Rachel Swan of the East Bay Express, "he took a very considered approach in making the beats, creating layered melodies and chord voicings that sound as though he had a full band in the studio with him."
 Bilal also experimented with different methods to manipulating the sound of the recordings, including tape reel distortion and processing them through the Akai MPC 2000 (a music workstation).
 In another attempt to challenge his songmaking habits, he tried using different carrier signals in the process of modulating the recordings.

 Some songs were composed and recorded with a few producers Bilal chose personally, deviating from Interscope's preference for an entirely high-profile production.
+"Sweet, Sour U" was produced by Sa-Ra Creative Partners, a trio of producer-musicians working with electro, hip hop, and soul sounds.
 Nottz and fellow producers J Dilla and Dr. Dre, who had both worked on 1st Born Second, were among those who assisted Love for Sale's production in limited roles.
 Dilla, a multi-instrumentalist member of the Soulquarians, showed Bilal an approach to arranging songs by way of drum programming.
-"He had this thing where no matter what he picked up he could bend his will into it... throw the funk in it", the singer explained.
-The song "Sweet, Sour U" was produced by Sa-Ra Creative Partners, a trio of producer-musicians working with electro, hip hop, and soul sounds.
-Common and the vocal group Zap Mama performed with Bilal on "Sorrow, Tears & Blood".
+As the singer explains:

 Bilal worked on "Gotsta Be Cool" and "Lord Don't Let It" with McKie, who had begun exploring production at the time.
 McKie recorded the musicians using a Roland VS-880 digital audio workstation, making adjustments to the drum sounds, and sampled the recordings through the Akai MPC.
 "My screen went out on me a few times", McKie recalls of the sampler.
 "It was pretty amazing how we did the stuff ...
 That was the most bizarre way to do it but when you only have two pieces to work with you figure out how to make things work."
 Bilal recounts that using such computerized equipment in the studio made him feel "like a wizard".
 Speaking on the entire process of making Love for Sale, the singer says he "grew a lot" and "felt the most comfortable as an artist there".